owenodonnell27/edge-impulse-hackathon-2025/README.md

 ### Application Development

 The applicaiton development starts with flashing a version of Raspberry Pi OS to an SD that will be used by our Raspberry Pi.
 Once the Pi is powered on we SSH into its terminal, we install the [Edge Impulse Linux CLI](https://docs.edgeimpulse.com/tools/clis/edge-impulse-linux-cli#edge-impulse-linux), and downloaded the model to the Raspberry Pi.

-We also set up the T-Beams to be our Papa and Mama Ducks that will be used in our project that will be used to send data to the web app.
-For the Papa Duck, it is flashed using Duck Management System (DMS) and for the Mama Duck it is flashed using a custom .ino file.
+We also set up Ducks.
+Ducks are IoT devices that communicate with other Ducks using an open source LoRa radio protocol called [ClusterDuck Protocol](https://clusterduckprotocol.org/).
+One of the Ducks is called MamaDuck.
+The MamaDuck is connected to the Rasberry Pi and will relay parking availability from the Raspberry Pi to the mesh network.
+The other Duck is called PapaDuck.
+The PapaDuck is the gateway device that relays any data from the network to the cloud.
+The PapaDuck is flashed using Duck Management System (DMS) and for the Mama Duck it is flashed using a custom `.ino` file.
+We also built a web dashboard using Streamlit.
 Once all the boards are flashed and set up, the pipeline will be:
 1. The Raspberry Pi will run the Edge Impulse model with the connected Raspberry Pi Camera.
-2. When the Pi detects an open parking spot, it will send a message using UART to the Mama Duck T-Beam that is hardwired to it.
+2. When the Pi detects an open parking spot, it will send a message using UART to the MamaDuck T-Beam that is hardwired to it.
-3. The Mama Duck will then send a packet using LoRa to the Papa Duck T-Beam.
+3. The MamaDuck will then send a packet using LoRa to the PapaDuck T-Beam.
-4. The Papa Duck will relay that packet back to DMS.
+4. The PapaDuck will push that data to the cloud.
-5. Our web app will make an API call that will update the page with the latest information.
+5. Our Streamlit web app will make an API call that will update the page with the latest information.

 ## Project Demonstration